Laura-Sierra/TreeDomPy/README.md

 It also generates 3 figures:
 1. BlastP Results Figure
-  - Where coverage is represented with bars and identity with a color scale (query is the red one).
+  - The coverage is represented with bars and identity with a color scale (query is the red one).
   - Remember if there are so many hits that you cannot see a clear figure, choose higher values for coverage and identity.
 ![alt text](https://raw.githubusercontent.com/Laura-Sierra/TreeDomPy/images/1_blast.png)
 2. Tree Figure